Morning Practices for Achieving Success

 Physical Activity

 Movement shows up in the morning routines of successful people more consistently than almost any other habit.
-There is solid reasoning behind this.
 Exercise increases blood flow to the brain, triggers the release of endorphins and BDNF (a protein that supports cognitive function and learning), and creates a concrete sense of accomplishment early in the day that tends to carry forward.

 It does not have to be an intense workout.
-Research indicates that even five to ten minutes of morning movement can meaningfully improve mood and cognitive performance.
+Research indicates that even 5 to 10 minutes of morning movement can meaningfully improve mental and cognitive performance: a walk, a short yoga session, or some stretching.
+The consistency of your morning movement matters more than the intensity.

 Morning Routines of Successful People